prakharmrsl/easypcceo.github.io/pages/overclocking/cpu.md

 ## How to Overclock Your Processor (MSI)

+Here's the short answer:

+1. Restart your computer and enter BIOS
+2. Enter your BIOS' advanced mode and click on OC Settings
+3. Scroll down to CPU Ratio and hit "+" or "-" to increase your decrease clock speed
+4. Increase clock speed in 100MHz increments and test for stability
+5. Continue increasing clock speed until your system crashes
+6. Find your perfect overclock!

+Now let's cover each part of that process more in-depth:

-To begin CPU overclocking, first, we’ve gotta get into the BIOS which is kind of like your motherboard’s own little miniature operating system.
+To begin CPU overclocking, we’ve gotta get into the BIOS which is kind of like your motherboard’s own little miniature operating system.

 1. Restart your computer if it's on
 2. Either wait for the above screen and quickly press the ‘Delete’ key or just spam it until you enter the BIOS as we all do